luoxiao23333/UsableK8SDeploymentWithContainerd/README.md

 # In container making
 Edit buildContainer.sh set your buildctl's location.
 If you use buildkit.
+Edit buildContainer.sh to set your container's name and other metainfo.
 Put Dockerfile in the same path with buildContainer.sh
 Run bash buildContainer.sh
-Edit your username and password of dockerhub in pullToDockerHub.sh
+Edit your username, password and any other personal info of dockerhub in pullToDockerHub.sh
 Run pullToDockerHub.sh

 # In K8s Deploy